EdiVal-Agent: An Object-Centric Framework for Automated, Fine-Grained Evaluation of Multi-Turn Editing: Benchmarking Multi-turn Editing

 \subsection{Content Consistency}

-Beyond successfully implementing editing instructions, multi-turn editing requires attention to \emph{consistency}.
-We evaluate two aspects: (i) \textbf{unchanged-object consistency}, which measures whether objects that are not edited up to turn $i$ remain unchanged, and (ii) \textbf{background consistency}, which assesses whether the background remains stable when it is not explicitly modified.

-We can evaluate consistency in two ways: 1) extract object features with DINOv3 and compute cosine similarity; 2) measure pixel-level consistency using the $L_1$ distance and report one minus this value.
-Note that when calculating consistency, the grounding box is extracted from the raw input image and applied to all edited images.
-We therefore choose to report DINOv3 for consistency computation because even small shifts in object location can lead to large variations in pixel-wise $L_1$ loss, even when unchanged objects are well preserved.
-By relying on DINO features, we ensure that consistency is measured semantically, capturing attributes such as object identity, attributes, and texture, etc. Nevertheless, the consistency scores from DINOv3 remain highly correlated with those computed using pixel-wise $L_1$ loss (See results in the Appendix).

-Based on the results, the most consistent editing model is \textbf{FLUX.1-Kontext-dev}, followed by \textbf{Nano Banana}.
+We evaluate two aspects: (i) \textbf{unchanged-object consistency} (Fig. \ref{fig:consistency_example}), which measures whether objects that are not edited up to turn $i$ remain unchanged, and (ii) \textbf{background consistency} (Fig. \ref{fig:bg_consistency}), which assesses whether the background remains stable when it is not explicitly modified.
+When calculating consistency, the grounding box is extracted from the raw input image and applied to all edited images.
+We therefore choose to report DINOv3 over $L_1$ distance for consistency computation because even small shifts in object location can lead to large variations in pixel-wise $L_1$ loss, even if unchanged objects are well preserved.
+By relying on DINO features, we ensure that consistency is measured semantically, capturing attributes such as object identity, attributes, and texture, etc. Nevertheless, the consistency scores from DINOv3 remain highly correlated with those computed using pixel-wise $L_1$ loss (See results in the Appendix.~\ref{app:addition_result}).
+Based on the results, the most consistent editing model is \textbf{FLUX.1-Kontext-dev}, followed by \textbf{Nano Banana} and \textbf{FLUX.1-Kontext-max}.
 In contrast, \textbf{GPT-Image-1} ranks near the bottom, showing notably poor consistency across turns.
 Representative qualitative examples are shown in Figure~\ref{fig:consistency_example} and Figure~\ref{fig:bg_consistency}.